 You wrote an epic blog post, clicked publish, now what?
 Far too often brands put out great content and then forget about it, never to use it again.
 Don’t make that mistake!
 You can often repurpose your content a number of different ways that will allow new eyeballs (and potential clients) to see your work.
 Remember, in order to see success and hit that coveted “viral” status, you need to spend more time marketing your work, and this post will show you how.

-David Ogilvy is one of the best known copywriters of all time.
-Head of the Madison Avenue firm Ogilvy and Mather (today a top worldwide shop), he famously spend an inordinate amount of time focusing on the headlines of his copy as opposed to the body.
-You might have heard his well known quote, “The headline is 80%, when you have written your headline, you have spent 80 cents out of your dollar.”
+David Ogilvy is one of the best-known copywriters of all time.
+Head of the Madison Avenue firm Ogilvy and Mather (today a top worldwide shop), he famously spent an inordinate amount of time focusing on the headlines of his copy as opposed to the body.
+You might have heard his well-known quote, “The headline is 80%, when you have written your headline, you have spent 80 cents out of your dollar.”
 Here, you can in your own practice writing epic headlines.

 There’s an argument out there that content marketing isn’t getting nearly the return on investment as it should (or used to).
 This can be problematic for marketers who are trying to get enough eyeballs on their content through tactics like social media, PPC, display ads, and search engine optimization, and are struggling to see success.
 That’s where the idea of adapt or die comes into play, and this post cites the need to embrace psychographic content as the new display marketing.